pixie-io/docs.px.dev/content/en/tutorials/04-script-dev-environment.md

 Pixie's Live UI will soon support script persistence, but at the moment, any scripts modified in the Live UI will be lost if you refresh or switch to a different script.

+## Prerequisites

+You will need Bazel installed.
+You can find the install directions [here](https://docs.bazel.build/versions/main/install.html).

 ## Setup the Script Dev Environment

 1. Make sure you aren't running anything on `port 8000`.
 To check if the port is already in use, use the following command.
 If no results are returned, then `port 8000` is free.